Gilda Radner: Recurrence, death, and SNL response

 In September 1988, after tests showed no signs of cancer, Radner went on a maintenance chemotherapy treatment to prolong her remission, but three months later, in December, she learned that the cancer had returned.

 On May 17, 1989, she was admitted to Cedars-Sinai Medical Center in Los Angeles to undergo a CT scan.
 She was given a sedative and lapsed into a coma during the scan.
 She did not regain consciousness and died three days later, on May 20, 1989; Wilder was at her side.
-The cause of death was ovarian cancer.

 News of Radner's death broke as Steve Martin was rehearsing for his guest-host role on that night's season finale of Saturday Night Live.
 The show's performers and crew, including Lorne Michaels, Phil Hartman, and Mike Myers (who said he had "fallen in love" with Radner after playing her son in a BC Hydro commercial on Canadian television and considered her the reason he wanted to be on SNL), had been unaware of the severity of Radner's condition.

 Martin abandoned his opening monologue, and he tearfully introduced a video clip of a 1978 sketch in which he and Radner had parodied Fred Astaire and Cyd Charisse in the dance routine "Dancing in the Dark" from The Band Wagon (1953).
 After the clip, Martin said it reminded him of "how great she was, and of how young I looked.
 Gilda, we miss you."
 G. E. Smith, Radner's first husband, who was Saturday Night Lives bandleader, wore a black armband throughout the episode.

 Radner is interred at Long Ridge Union Cemetery in Stamford, Connecticut.